"All we want is our vote": Native Americans fight fallout of North Dakota’s voter ID law

 The Bureau of Indian Affairs building in Fort Yates — the only place in Standing Rock where it's possible to get a new ID — helped at least 70 people during one day last week.
 IDs, which normally cost $5, are being printed for free through the election.

-"We're on fire," said Phyllis Young, 70, a Standing Rock elder and organizer with the Lakota People's Law Project, which is paying canvassers $15 an hour to go door to door.
-The group is nonpartisan and its canvassers are careful not to sway voters to a particular political party.
+"We're on fire," said Phyllis Young, 70, a Standing Rock elder and organizer with the Lakota People's Law Project, which is working with tribal leaders and Native American voting rights group Four Directions.
+They are nonpartisan, and the canvassers, who are paid, are careful not to sway voters to a particular political party.

 Young, a longtime activist and opponent of the Dakota Access Pipeline, the project that drew thousands of protesters to the area two years ago, said the change in the voter ID law has hit home: For years, she gave visitors her address as "7 miles by highway marker 14 by the Porcupine turnoff" — as good as any street name that can be printed on an ID card.